ngOnInit: Performing Initialization Logic After Data-Bound Properties Are Set β A Comical yet Comprehensive Lecture π

 - Dependency Injection in the Constructor: The constructor is the place for dependency injection.
 Think of it as plugging in the power cord π for your component.

-is where you handle initialization logic that depends on the values of your input properties.
-This ensures that those properties are properly initialized before you start using them. - Avoid Complex Logic in the Constructor: The constructor should be lightweight and focused on dependency injection.
+- Avoid Complex Logic in the Constructor: The constructor should be lightweight and focused on dependency injection.
 Complex logic can slow down the component’s instantiation and make it harder to test.
 Imagine trying to build a skyscraper on a shaky foundation! π’

 Analogy: